 Personal Attention: Before your policy renews, we check to see if you still have the best deal.

-Texell Financial is an affiliate of Texell Credit Union.
+Texell Insurance is an affiliate of Texell Credit Union.
 Our agents are ready to protect your investment property and your income.

 Frequently Asked Questions:

 Landlord insurance is an insurance policy for individuals who own and rent out one or more properties.
 A landlord policy covers the property owner from damage and loss associated with renting the property to tenants.

 While landlord insurance policies can differ, most policies cover damage to your rental property, lost income if your property is damaged and can’t be rented for a time, and liability insurance.
 Liability insurance helps cover expenses associated if someone is injured on your property or if you’re responsible for damage to your renter’s property.